Robinson Crusoe on Mars: Production

-With past experience producing special effects, Haskin even hand animated photos of the slave ships that terrorize the protagonist which were patterned after Japanese visual effects designer Albert Nozaki's Martian ship's design in Haskin's earlier film, War of the Worlds.
+With past experience producing special effects, Haskin even hand animated photos of the slave ships that terrorize the protagonist which were patterned after Japanese visual effects designer Albert Nozaki's Martian ships' design in Haskin's earlier film, War of the Worlds.

 Ib Melchior was the original screenwriter, but had to drop out to work on other projects.
 He later complained about the changes made to his screenplay.
 According to producer Aubrey Schenck, the original script featured a variety of monsters and alien beings, which were jettisoned in the name of plausibility, the medium-sized budget, and because those ideas detracted from the premise of an astronaut being stranded and alone on Mars; Melchior, however, denied this.
 Instead of Mona the Monkey, the original screenplay featured a Martian creature that would have been a costumed armadillo, but a monkey was deemed more believable and easier to train.

 Paul Mantee was chosen out of approximately 70 actors (including Vic Lundin) based on his being an experienced unknown, and by Haskin, because he resembled Alan Shepard, the first American in space.
 The film was originally to be titled Gravity Probe One: Mars, but Paramount's sales manager Charles Boasberg thought that title sounded too much like a documentary.

 According to Mantee, because Barney the monkey was a male playing Mona, a female, he had to wear a fur-covered diaper.

 At the time of production, it was still plausible to depict Mars as having an atmosphere and water.
 Scientific discoveries shortly thereafter confirmed neither was the case.